pip-services/pip-services-docs/content/en/node/cassandra/connect/сassandra_connection.md

 [IOpenable](../../../commons/run/iopenable)

 ### Description
+The CassandraConnection class allows you to create Cassandra connections using the default driver.

+Important points

-By defining a connection and sharing it through multiple persistence components you can reduce number of used database connections.
+- By defining a connection and sharing it through multiple persistence components you can reduce number of used database connections.

 #### Configuration parameters

 - **connection(s)**:
-    - **discovery_key**: (optional) a key to retrieve the connection from [IDiscovery](../../../components/connect/idiscovery)
+    - **discovery_key**: (optional) key used to retrieve the connection from [IDiscovery](../../../components/connect/idiscovery)
     - **host**: host name or IP address
     - **port**: port number (default: 9042)
     - **uri**: resource URI or connection string with all parameters in it
 - **credential(s)**:
-    - **store_key**: (optional) a key to retrieve the credentials from [[https://pip-services3-nodex.github.io/pip-services3-components-nodex/interfaces/auth.icredentialstore.html ICredentialStore]]
+    - **store_key**: (optional) key used to retrieve the credentials from [[https://pip-services3-nodex.github.io/pip-services3-components-nodex/interfaces/auth.icredentialstore.html ICredentialStore]]
-    - **username**: user name
+    - **username**: username
-    - **password**: user password
+    - **password**: user's password
 - **options**:
     - **connect_timeout**: (optional) number of milliseconds to wait before timing out when connecting a new client (default: 0)
     - **idle_timeout**: (optional) number of milliseconds a client must sit idle in the pool and not be checked out (default: 10000)